Why Reading Business Books May Actually Help You Get More Money

 In fact, they earn 2.3 times more than people who only read one book per year.

-Reading seems to be one of the major habits successful people have in common.
-You may notice they often have beautiful bookshelves filled with books that have inspired them.
-They will often give credit to the books that taught them the secrets of their success.
+Reading is one of the major habits successful people have in common.
+You may notice that they have bookshelves filled with books that have inspired them.
+They do this to give credit to the books that taught them the secrets of their success.

 Research by Tom Corley, author of “Rich Habits: The Daily Success Habits of Wealthy Individuals”, found that 85% of ‘rich people’ (i) read two or more education, career-related, or self-improvement books per month.
 That’s compared to only 15% of ‘poor people’ (ii).